What Happens to Tenancy by the Entirety in a Florida Divorce

 Equitable distribution awards are treated as ordinary money judgments.
 If a divorce court orders one spouse to pay the other a lump sum or installment payment as part of the property division, the receiving spouse is simply a judgment creditor.
 The paying spouse can use Florida’s standard exemptions to protect assets from collection of this obligation.

-Child support and alimony operate under a different set of rules.
+Child support and alimony operate under different rules.
 Florida law gives support obligations priority over most exemptions.
-Section 222.11, which protects head-of-household wages from garnishment, contains an exception for court-ordered support.
-Homestead protection under Article X, Section 4 of the Florida Constitution cannot be waived by a debtor, but support obligations have historically received more aggressive collection treatment than ordinary judgments.
-The How to Protect Assets From Divorce page examines these distinctions in detail.
+Head-of-household wage protection under Section 222.11 contains an exception for court-ordered support.
+Homestead protection under Article X, Section 4 of the Florida Constitution cannot be waived by a debtor, but support obligations receive more aggressive collection treatment than ordinary judgments.

-Joint debts present a different complication.
-If both spouses co-signed a loan during the marriage, the creditor can pursue either former spouse for the full amount after divorce, regardless of which spouse the marital settlement agreement assigns responsibility for the debt.
-The marital settlement agreement is a contract between the spouses; it does not bind the creditor, who was not a party to the agreement.
+Joint debts present a separate problem.
+If both spouses co-signed a loan during the marriage, the creditor can pursue either former spouse after divorce regardless of which spouse the marital settlement agreement assigned that debt to.
+The marital settlement agreement is a contract between the spouses.
+It does not bind the creditor, who was not a party to the agreement.

-Couples who anticipate divorce and depend on entireties protection should consider restructuring their asset protection before the dissolution is filed.
+Couples who anticipate divorce and depend on entireties protection face a narrow window to restructure before the dissolution is filed.
 Once the divorce petition is filed, the cut-off date for classifying marital assets has been established under Section 61.075(7), and any transfers made after that point face heightened scrutiny.

 Transferring assets into a multi-member LLC before divorce can provide some post-divorce creditor protection through the charging order limitation under Florida Statutes Section 605.0503.
-After divorce, the former spouse who retains the LLC interest has a membership interest that creditors can only reach through a charging lien, not through forced liquidation or seizure of LLC assets.
-However, converting entireties assets to LLC ownership before divorce may trigger both fraudulent transfer concerns and equitable distribution complications.
+After divorce, the former spouse who retains the LLC interest has a membership interest that creditors can reach only through a charging lien, not through forced liquidation or seizure of LLC assets.
+Converting entireties assets to LLC ownership before divorce may trigger both fraudulent transfer concerns and equitable distribution complications.

-Allocating the majority of liquid assets to the non-debtor spouse, in exchange for the debtor spouse retaining exempt assets like the homestead and retirement accounts, can minimize the total exposure to creditors.
+Giving the non-debtor spouse most liquid assets while the debtor spouse retains exempt assets—homestead, retirement accounts—can minimize total creditor exposure.
 This approach is legitimate when it reflects a genuine negotiation between the spouses, but a court may scrutinize an agreement that appears designed primarily to defraud creditors rather than to achieve fair distribution.

 The timing of asset transfers under the settlement agreement matters as well.
 Assets that are promptly retitled into exempt forms after distribution receive better protection than assets that sit in non-exempt accounts while the debtor spouse delays implementation.

-What Happens to Entireties Property in Specific Scenarios
+What Happens to Specific Types of Entireties Property

-Bank and brokerage accounts lose their entireties presumption the moment the marriage ends.
+Bank and brokerage accounts lose their entireties character the moment the marriage ends.
 Under Section 655.79, the presumption that a joint account between spouses is held as tenants by the entirety depends on the account holders being married.
 Once the marriage is dissolved, the accounts are simply joint accounts with no special creditor protection.
-The Which Banks Offer Tenancy by the Entirety Accounts article discusses how financial institutions handle the entireties designation.
+Tenancy by the entirety accounts require a valid marriage, and financial institutions will reclassify or close the entireties designation upon notice of the dissolution.

 LLC membership interests present additional complexity.
-If both spouses owned an LLC as tenants by the entirety under the framework described in the Owning a Professional LLC With a Non-Licensed Spouse article, the divorce converts that ownership to a tenancy in common.
-The LLC operating agreement should address what happens upon dissolution of the members’ marriage, including buyout provisions, management transition, and whether the charging order protection under Section 605.0503 applies differently to a co-owned LLC than to a multi-member LLC with unrelated members.
+If both spouses owned an LLC as tenants by the entirety, the divorce converts that ownership to a tenancy in common.
+The LLC operating agreement should address what happens upon dissolution of the members’ marriage, including buyout provisions, management transition, and whether charging order protection applies differently to a co-owned LLC after the marital relationship ends.

 Second Marriages and Restored Protection

 Remarriage creates an opportunity to re-establish entireties protection, but only for assets acquired or retitled after the new marriage.
-Assets that were exposed to creditors between marriages do not retroactively gain protection by being placed into entireties ownership with a new spouse.
+Assets that were exposed to creditors between marriages do not retroactively gain protection when placed into entireties ownership with a new spouse.

 Any transfer of assets into entireties ownership with a new spouse must satisfy the same requirements that apply to any entireties creation.
-The transfer must not constitute a fraudulent conveyance under Chapter 726, the transferring spouse must be solvent at the time of the transfer, and the transfer must satisfy the six unities required for valid entireties ownership.
-The Non-Debtor Spouse Liability for Fraudulent Transfers article discusses how courts evaluate transfers to entireties accounts when a creditor challenges them.
+The transfer must not constitute a voidable conveyance under Chapter 726, the transferring spouse must be solvent at the time of the transfer, and the transfer must satisfy the six unities required for valid entireties ownership.
+Courts scrutinize transfers to entireties accounts when creditors challenge them under the same fraudulent transfer standards that apply to any other asset movement.